TheLazySquid/DiscordZipPreview/README.md

+> [!CAUTION]
+> This plugin has been moved to my [new plugin repository](https://github.com/TheLazySquid/BetterDiscordPlugins/tree/main/plugins/ZipPreview).
+Changes will no longer be reflected here, and this repository may be removed in the future.

 # Zip Preview

 This is a [BetterDiscord](https://betterdiscord.app) plugin that allows you to look inside of a zip file without having to download and extract it.